 The term "mzungu" is a Swahili word commonly used in East Africa to refer to a person of European descent, often colloquially denoting a foreigner or someone of non-African origin.
 This linguistic expression encapsulates cultural and historical connotations, reflecting the interaction and impact of European colonization on the African continent.
 It is believed the term Mzungu refers to spume - white sea foam that is created by the agitation of seawater, appearing on shorelines.
 A fleeting trace of white that disappears almost as quickly as it arrives.

-‘mzUNgu’, continues to grow but to date has been created in Sierra Leone, Côte d’Ivoire, Ghana, Cameroon, Nigeria, Zimbabwe, Ethiopia and South Africa (2018-2023)
+‘mzUNgu’, continues to grow but to date has been created in Sierra Leone, Côte d’Ivoire, Ghana, Cameroon, Nigeria, Zimbabwe, Ethiopia and South Africa (2018-Present)